Walking Our Spirits Home from Kamloops provides path to healing - Vernon Morning Star

 Hundreds of people, young and old, joined the three-day Walking Our Spirits Home procession, honouring residential school survivors, those who never made it home and all those affected by the institutions.
 Here people walk the third portion on June 13.
-(Martha Wickett - Salmon Arm Observer) Several First Nations communities joined and supported the Adams Lake band in the Walking Our Spirits Home event June 11 to 13, which honoured residential school survivors, those who didn’t return home and all those affected by the institutions.
+(Martha Wickett - Salmon Arm Observer) Several First Nations communities joined and supported the Adams Lake band in the Walking Our Spirits Home event June 11 to 13.
 (Martha Wickett - Salmon Arm Observer) The strength of the Secwépemc people was evident as survivors of the Kamloops residential school and other such institutions took part in the Walking Our Spirits Home procession June 11 to 13 with their children, grandchildren and great-grandchildren.
 (Martha Wickett - Salmon Arm Observer) First Nations communities travelled in order to join the Adams Lake and Secwépemc people in the Walking Our Spirits Home event, which honoured residential school survivors, those who didn’t return home and all those affected by the institutions.
 (Martha Wickett - Salmon Arm Observer) A powerful honour song recognizing all the survivors of the residential schools was sung during the closing ceremony of the Walking Our Spirits Home event on the Adams Lake territory on Sunday, June 13.
 (Martha Wickett - Salmon Arm Observer) Horses joined the many people on foot for the Walking Our Spirits Home event, which saw a procession travel all the way from the Kamloops Indian Residential School on June 11 to the Adams Lake band conference centre near Chase on June 13.
 (Martha Wickett - Salmon Arm Observer) Adams Lake Kukpi7 (Chief) Cliff Arnouse speaks during the closing ceremonies June 13 for the Walking Our Spirits Home event.
 (Martha Wickett - Salmon Arm Observer) Support for the Adams Lake and Sewépemc Walking Our Spirits Home event, June 11 to 13, came from many Indigenous communities.
-Indigenous police officers also offered their support to the procession supporting residential school survivors and all those affected by residential schools that walked from the Kamloops Indian Residential School to outside the Adams Lake conference centre near Chase.
-(Martha Wickett - Salmon Arm Observer) The many people taking part in the three-day Walking Our Spirits Home event from the Kamloops residential school to Adams Lake territory to honour residential school survivors encountered rolling hills on the last day of the procession, June 13, where they walked about 10.5 kilometres and gathered for a moving closing ceremony.
-(Martha Wickett - Salmon Arm Observer) The third and last day of the Walking Our Spirits Home procession, honouring residential school survivors, the ones who never made it home and all those affected by the institutions, began at the Kamloops Indian Residential School on June 11 and stopped on June 13 outside the Adams Lake conference centre near Chase.
-The third day began about 10.5 kilometres from the centre and when it was complete, a closing ceremony was held.
+Indigenous police officers also offered their support to the procession that walked from the Kamloops Indian Residential School to outside the Adams Lake conference centre near Chase.
+(Martha Wickett - Salmon Arm Observer) The many people taking part in the three-day Walking Our Spirits Home event from the Kamloops residential school to Adams Lake territory to honour residential school survivors encountered rolling hills on the last day of the procession, June 13, where they walked about 10.5 kilometres and gathered for an emotional closing ceremony.
+(Martha Wickett - Salmon Arm Observer) The third and last day of the Walking Our Spirits Home procession, honouring residential school survivors, the ones who never made it home and all those affected by the institutions, began at the Kamloops Indian Residential School on June 11 and stopped on June 13 outside the Adams Lake band’s conference centre near Chase.
+The third day began about 10.5 kilometres from the centre and ended with an emotional closing ceremony.
 (Martha Wickett - Salmon Arm Observer) The Walking Our Spirits Home procession begins its third day of walking on June 13, this day beginning about 10.5 kilometres from the Adams Lake conference centre.
-(Martha Wickett - Salmon Arm Observer) On the third and last day of the Walking Our Spirits Home procession honouring residential school survivors and all affected by the residential schools, some people were able to rest their legs for part of the final 10.5 kilometres.
-(Martha Wickett - Salmon Arm Observer) A Welcome Home sign greeted the Walking Our Spirits Home procession on June 13 as the walk honouring residential school survivors, those who didn’t make it home and all those affected by the institutions came to an end outside the Adams Lake conference centre where a closing ceremony was held.
+(Martha Wickett - Salmon Arm Observer) On the third and last day of the Walking Our Spirits Home procession honouring residential school survivors and all affected by the residential schools, some people took time to rest their legs for part of the final 10.5 kilometres.
+(Martha Wickett - Salmon Arm Observer) A Welcome Home sign greeted the Walking Our Spirits Home procession on June 13 came to an end outside the Adams Lake conference centre where a closing ceremony was held.
 (Martha Wickett - Salmon Arm Observer)

 A journey described as one of both sorrow and healing began on June 11 at the Kamloops Indian Residential School, reaching its destination on June 13 at the home of the Adams Lake band near Chase.